 Supervision, whether for hypnotherapists, counsellors, or even GPs, is an important part of development.
-It can inform the supervisee on developments in research or science; it allows them to talk about any problem cases that aren’t moving forward in a confidential environment; it builds confidence that they’re making the right decisions; it gives an opportunity to reflect on what they might do differently; and more!
+It can inform the supervisee on developments in research or science.
+It also allows them to talk about any problem cases that aren’t moving forward in a safe and confidential environment.
+Supervision builds confidence that therapists are making the right decisions.
+In addition, it gives an opportunity to reflect on what they might do differently and more!

 Solution focused hypnotherapists are usually self-employed.
 They love the team environment that our course provides, but once graduated they are working much more on a solo basis.
-This is where the safety net also comes into play, they get the support of not only the supervisor, but also the supervisor’s other supervisees.
-This is known as ‘group supervision’, so it’s very similar to going back into class and getting that positive interaction with others.
+This is where the safety net becomes even more important.
+Through Supervision, they get the support of not only the supervisor, but also the supervisor’s other supervisees.
+This is known as ‘group supervision’.
+It’s very similar to going back into class and getting that positive interaction with others.
 The choice is up to the therapist whether they have group supervision, 1-1 supervision or a mixture of both.

-It’s always good to have a bit of support in life, especially when you’re helping people to overcome their problems and encouraging a better outcome for your clients.
+It is always good to have a bit of support in life.
+This is especially important when you’re helping people to overcome their problems and encouraging a better outcome for your clients.

 If you want a career that gives you support, then do get in touch.
 We’re currently interviewing for our Edinburgh course which starts in September.